 Laura King, professor at the University of Missouri, Columbia, designed a systematic optimism intervention.

 She asked participants to come to her laboratory for four days in a row.
-Every day participants were asked to spend twenty minutes writing a narrative description of their “best possible future selves”.
-They were basically asked to contemplate the best possible future for all the different areas of their lives.
+Every day participants were asked to spend twenty minutes writing a narrative description of their “best possible future selves.”
+They were essentially asked to contemplate the best possible future for all the different areas of their lives.

-This intervention involves imagining your most important and deeply held goals, picturing life after you’ve accomplished them, in as much detail as you can.
+This intervention involves imagining your most important and deeply held goals, and picturing life after you’ve accomplished them in as much detail as you can.